jear/Labs/Docker/README.md

 This procedure should also work for Ubuntu based distributions.

-### RHEL installation
+### CentOS installation

-If you work on a RHEL 7 environment for the Lab, you may want to use yum to do the installation of Docker with all its dependencies.
+If you work on a CentOS 7 environment for the Lab, you may want to use yum to do the installation of Docker with all its dependencies.
 Add the repo provided by the Docker project (which is requiring 7.2 at least, but not by CentOS if you use that variant):

 `#` **`cat > /etc/yum.repos.d/docker.repo << EOF`**
 ```none